bmeurant/technical-docs/software-architecture/architectural-patterns/esb.md

 *   **Single Point of Failure (SPOF)**: If the ESB goes down, the entire enterprise integration halts.
 *   **Performance Bottleneck**: All traffic flows through the bus.
 Heavy transformations (especially XML) can introduce significant latency.
 *   **Complexity**: ESBs are complex, expensive, and require specialized skills to maintain.
-*   **"God Object" Anti-Pattern**: Over time, too much business logic tends to leak into the ESB layer, making it a monolithic "God Object" that is hard to test and deploy.
+*   **"God Object" Anti-Pattern**: Over time, too much business logic tends to leak into the ESB layer.

+> [!CAUTION]
+> **The ESB Trap**: Putting business logic (e.g., pricing rules, validation logic) into the ESB makes it a monolithic **"God Object"**.
+This creates a tight coupling where a change in business logic requires an ESB deployment, slowing down the entire organization.
+Keep the bus for *routing and transformation* only.

 ---